 Director

 Heidi Braunreiter is the Prescribed Fire Program Coordinator and former heritage botanist for the Office of Kentucky Nature Preserves.
 Her work involves planning and implementing prescribed burns to manage remnant high quality natural communities and maintain rare species populations on State Nature Preserves.
-Heidi serves as the Treasurer for the Kentucky Prescribed Fire Council, and is also on the Kentucky Invasive Plant Council.
+Heidi also serves as the Treasurer for the Kentucky Prescribed Fire Council.
 She received her M.S. in Biology at Eastern Kentucky University and her B.S. in Biological Aspects of Conservation and a certificate in Environmental Studies from the University of Wisconsin-Madison.
 Heidi previously served as Vice President for KNPS from 2018-2023 and enjoyed planning Wildflower Weekends and the Fall Meetings for the society.
 In her free time, Heidi enjoys native plant gardening, practicing yoga, painting with watercolor, and hiking.

 Jen Koslow